0FL01/r2-backup/README.md

     -   `/opt/r2_backup/r2-backup.sh` is the absolute path to the script.
     -   `> /dev/null 2>&1` prevents cron from sending emails with the script's output, as all output is already being logged to the file specified in `LOG_FILE`.

+## Integrity checks & retries

+-   Each upload calculates a local MD5 hash; for single-part uploads the S3 ETag must match.
+If a multipart upload is detected, the script compares remote `ContentLength` with the local archive size to ensure the stored object uses the same space.
+-   Uploads are retried up to 3 times with exponential backoff (starting at 5 seconds) and detailed logging of each attempt and AWS CLI response.

 ## Logging